fleetdm/fleet/handbook/company/README.md

 It takes reliable execution and a fully-activated mind to achieve ambitious goals.
 Think like an owner of the company.

 - **Be responsive.** Reply quickly, consistently, whether or not you can take immediate action.
 Listen.
 Be present.
-- **Take responsibility.** Follow through on commitments.
-Own up to mistakes.
-Loop in [the right people](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility).
+- **Assume responsibility.** Own up to mistakes.
+There's no time for finger-pointing, just fix it.
+Follow through on commitments quickly.
-- **No one is coming.** Understand Fleet's goals yourself.
+- **No one is coming.** Take initiative.
+Take care of [things that need doing](https://fleetdm.com/handbook/business-operations#spending-company-money), or loop in [the right people](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) fast.
+Understand [Fleet's goals](https://fleetdm.com/handbook/company#strategy) yourself.
 Look for [bottlenecks](https://en.wikipedia.org/wiki/Theory_of_constraints).
-Take initiative.
-- **Think bigger.** Remember [the big picture](https://fleetdm.com/handbook/company#purpose) beyond your department's goals.
-Think long-term.
+- **Think long term.** Remember [the big picture](https://fleetdm.com/handbook/company#purpose) beyond your department's goals.

 ### 🟢 Results
 We work to get results.
 How we work determines what we get.
 Aim to deliver results daily.